SereenALHajjar/tafqit_app/README.md

 4. Run the app:

     ```bash
-    go run main.go
+    go run server.go
     ```

 ## Usage

-- Open your browser and navigate to `http://localhost:8080`.
+- Open your browser and navigate to `http://localhost:8009`.
 - Input a number, and the app will convert it into Arabic text.

 ## Screenshots